naphthalene/twitchgtk/README.md

 # twitch.tv GTK+ client

+**Very much a work in progress!**

-A GTK+ application with embedded VLC (via livestreamer project)
+A GTK+ application with embedded VLC (via livestreamer project).
+Supports chatting, viewing your subscriptions and watching streams.

 ## Views